spring-projects/spring-amqp/README.md

 	GRADLE_OPTS='-XX:MaxPermSize=1024m -Xmx1024m'

-To build and install jars into your local Maven cache:
+To build and publish jars to your local Maven repository:

-	./gradlew install
+	./gradlew publishToMavenLocal

 To build api Javadoc (results will be in `build/api`):